 - Check whether the motivation can be eliminated;

-- If foreseeable motivation for defeat continues to exsist, additional measures are required and therefore the use of the prescriptions detailed in Table3 become mandatory.
+- If foreseeable motivation for defeat continues to exist, additional measures are required and therefore the use of the prescriptions detailed in Table3 become mandatory.

-It is important to notice that paragraph 7.3 detais additional measures to minimise defeat possibilities.
+It is important to notice that paragraph 7.3 details additional measures to minimise defeat possibilities.
 One of the biggest misinterpretation of the standard is about the use of non-detachable fixing.
-Some interlock manufacturer states that the use of normal screws covered with a cup can be considered a non-detachable fixing.
+Some interlock manufacturers state that the use of normal screws covered with a cup can be considered a non-detachable fixing.
 That is not correct.
-It is important to distinguis between two different actions: Tampering and Defeating.
+It is important to distinguish between two different actions: Tampering and Defeating.
 The standard is looking for measures to avoid Interlock defeating and not Interlock Tampering.
 The cups are a way to detect tampering but do not hinder the defeating.
 That means the caps should not be considerd equivalent to non-detachable fixing.